 Q: Do you offer private (one to one) custom photography workshops?

-A: Sure do and its becoming quite popular!
+A: Sure do and it’s quite popular!
 I offer a series of Lesson Plans from basic to advanced.
 Check out my page that discusses the topics and such here

 Q: Who takes your workshops?